aspuru-guzik-group/selfies/docs/source/selfies.rst

 .. warning::

-    If custom semantic constraints are used, it is recommended to report them for reproducibility reasons.
     SELFIES may be translated differently under different semantic constraints.
+    Therefore, if custom semantic constraints are used, it is recommended to report them for reproducibility reasons.

 .. autofunction:: get_semantic_constraints
 .. autofunction:: set_semantic_constraints